-"Mr. Celler would not describe the President's reaction, but other members of the delegation said that it was 'discouraging.'
-One of the descriptions of the conference was: 'It was rough.'
+"Mr. Celler would not describe the President's reaction, but other members

-"Mr. Truman was said to have shuffled papers on his desk while Mr. Celler read and to have commented, when Mr. Celler started to speak further about a problem 'close to my heart' that he did not have time to listen, that he knew all about the subject anyhow.
-The President, according to the Representatives' accounts, indicated that he was sympathetic to the Jewish problem, but explained that he was working on a broader question in trying also to get 100,000 displaced persons admitted to South America.
-100,000 to British possessions and 100,000 to this country.
+"Mr. Truman was said to have shuffled papers on his desk while Mr. Celler about a problem 'close to my heart' that he did not have time to listen, the Representatives' accounts, indicated that he was sympathetic to the Jewish problem, but explained that he was working on a broader question in trying also to get 100,000 displaced persons admitted to South America, 100,000 to British possessions and 100,000 to this country.